dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.61/_index.md

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.

-### Session Expiration is locking user in account
+### Session Expiration is Locking User in Account

 **CACTWO-7635** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If a user is in an account and goes away from their session for long enough for the session to expire, the user is receiving a red error message and is not being taken out to the Login Screen.
+If a user is in an account and goes away from their session long enough for the session to expire, the user is receiving a red error message and is not being taken out to the [Login Screen](https://dolbeysystems.github.io/fusion-cac-web-docs/#hahahugoshortcode1s3hbhb-accessing-the-fusion-cac-coding-application).
 This has been corrected.

-### Receiving an error when using invalid characters in Document Search
+### Receiving an Error When Using Invalid Characters in Document Search

 **CACTWO-7644** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If an invalid character is used in Document Search, ie .^$*+-?{}[]()\/|, then an invalid pattern error was showing in the Fuscion CAC log.
-This has been updated so that no error occurs, and the Document Search works normally.
+If an invalid character is used in [Document Search](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/#documents-tree), ie .^$*+-?{}[]()\/|, then an invalid pattern error was showing in the Fusion CAC log.
+This has been updated so that no error occurs, and the [Document Search](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/#search-button) works as expected.

-### Accounts assigned to Audit workgroups were not leaving the workgroup
+### Accounts assigned to Audit Workgroups not Leaving the Workgroup

 **CACTWO-7648** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If an auditor finished an audit and then did a Save/and route on the account to route to a custom workgroup, the account was not leaving the Audit workgroup.
+If an [auditor](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#roles) finished an [audit](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) and then did a Save/and route on the account to route to a custom workgroup, the account was not leaving the Audit workgroup.
 This has been corrected

-### Update the way diagnosis codes can be added to CPT code charges
+### Update the way Diagnosis Codes can be Added to CPT Code Charges

 **CACTWO-7653** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**